erasmus-without-paper/ewp-specs-api-iia-cnr/README.md

 Summary
 -------

+**This version (v1.x.x) of Interinstitutional Agreement CNR API is now DEPRECATED.
+Please upgrade to version 2.x.x.**

 This document describes the **Interinstitutional Agreement CNR API**.
 This API can be implemented by all EWP partners, and will be called by some other EWP partners whenever related IIAs are changed on their side.
 It allows